"Just Cremate me when I'm gone." - There is a right way and a wrong way

 by Bryan A. Crain

 Just Cremate Me When I’m Gone --- a common statement made when the cost or details of a funeral are discussed.
-Without regard to the feelings of the family, or the circumstances surrounding one’s future demise, such statements are said to funeral directors everywhere several times a week.
+It is easy to say "I don't want a funeral for myself, as we try to make our passing as easy and painless as possible for the family.
 The following questions posed and answers given are from our vast experience in handling more cremations than any other provider in the area and is offered in the spirit of love and compassion for the long term well being of the families being served by Crain.

 Is it less expensive?